Director of Physical Therapist Assistant

 Introduction

-The Bachelor of Science in Physical Therapist Assistant (PTA) is designed to elevate the clinical practice of graduates with advanced skills, clinical decision-making and holistic multi-system care.
-Gradates will be prepared to use leadership skills to impact systemic change within the profession and their community.
-Designed as a degree completion program option, PTA graduates can advance their Associates degree to a Bachelor degree with specific, focused content for the PTA clinician.
-The program can be completed in four (full time) or seven (part time) semesters.
+The Bachelor of Science in Physical Therapist Assistant (PTA) is designed to elevate the clinical practice of graduates with advanced PTA skills, clinical decision-making, and holistic, multi-system care.
+Gradates will be prepared to use leadership skills to influence systemic change within the profession and their community.
+Designed as a degree completion program, PTA graduates can advance their Associates degree to a Bachelor degree with focused content for the PTA clinician.
+The program can be completed in as few as four (full time) or seven (part time) semesters.
+Course sequence plans can be individualized to meet student needs.

 Program Specific Competency Goals